Effective Ideas for Ambassadors

 - Organize groups of players into clubs when it might be advantageous for such a structure.
 This may be necessary for recognition purposes i.e. in a senior community when other sport groups have clubs.
 An added advantage is that continued leadership is assured and the unit becomes stronger as players will have a common focus.
 Click here for Sample Club Bylaws (PDF file).

 - When there are more than a couple of clubs in an area, organize a Council of Clubs where leaders can get together periodically to share ideas, common concerns, dates for tournaments etc.

 - Arrange for a USAPA registered trainer to conduct referee training at least two weeks ahead of a sanctioned USAPA tournament using the USAPA Referee Materials available on the website under Rules & Referees.Provide clipboards with blank scoresheets from the tournament software to be used (or the USAPA Official Manual Scoresheet) for referees to practice refereeing during open play matches.

-- Promote the use of the Skill Development pages on the website, to help players improve their games.
+- Promote the use of the various links on the Learning to Play page on the website.
+This info provides some basics for helping players improve their game.

 - Ambassadors may apply for a grant for a new net in a pickleball start-up situation.
 The Grant Application is in the Training & Education segment of our website.

 - Organize in-house tournaments and help facilitate interclub tournaments with other clubs in the area.

 - Promote sanctioned USAPA tournaments and share the benefits a sanctioned event offers vs non-sanctioned events.
 The information & application for this process is in the Tournament section of the website.

 - Encourage Tournament Directors in your area to utilize the Tournament Software function, also in the Tournament section of the website.